2.2 Mechanism-Editor

 Machine elements toolbar - left of the graphics-area - add more complex elements

-Function-Blocks menu - has the commands in the:
+Function-Blocks menu - it includes the commands that are also in these toolbars:

 Kinematic Function-Blocks toolbar - right of the graphics-area - plan and measure the motion of each kinematic-chain, analyze and calculate cam-coordinates